jephianlin/SageableMath/2019SMath316/ProjectGuide.md

 Then keep revising your documents to make perfect.

 **May 7 &ndash; June 4**:  oral report (10 to 15 minutes each person).

+Your project has been graded.
+(0514)
+Find the grade and the comments in `graded-main > GRADE.md`.

+Before May 31, you may send me an email to request a re-evaluation on your project.